Nothing feels better than a long, hot shower to start and end your day.

 How To Fix It?

-In case you notice that the blockage is too tricky to manipulate, it is best to call a plumbing service for help.
+If the blockage is too tricky to manipulate, it is best to call a plumbing service for help.
 Make it a priority to regularly get your bathroom and shower drain cleaned by an expert.
 Regular maintenance can significantly reduce frequently occurring blockages and clogs.

 3. Dirt And Pollutants